Summit Seekers

 In your application, we’ll want you to provide a sample training plan you plan to follow based on your background, hiking experience, and lifestyle.
 If accepted, we’ll work with you to discuss your suggested training plan, and will help keep you accountable through our virtual meetings and team hikes.

-We expect our hikers to prepare appropriately through months of hiking.
+In addition, we expect our hikers to prepare appropriately through months of hiking.
 Some of those hikes should be longer and require 8-10 hours to help you get accustomed to being on your feet for an extended period of time, and understand the types of fuel your body needs to sustain itself.

 When you’re unable to hike (weather, life circumstances, etc.), you should be training regularly through running and other cardio workouts designed to increase your VMax.
 Stair climbers are a great way to strengthen your legs for a steep climb.

-Ultimately, you should be prepared to commit several hours a week to training for this hike from December 2023 through May 2024 to ensure a successful hike experience.
+Ultimately, you should be prepared to commit several hours a week to training for this hike from December 2025 through June 2026 to ensure a successful hike experience.

 • Sept.
 8-Nov.
-10: Applications open
+3: Applications open

 • Nov.
-30: All applicants will be notified of their status in our 2024 program
+10: All applicants will be notified of their status in our 2026 program

-• Mid-January: Summit Seekers announced publicly!
+• December 2025: Summit Seekers announced publicly and fundraising begins!

 • January (date TBD): Virtual Team Meeting